blessingofori-atta/web-academic/content/authors/admin/_index.md

 - Teachers
 ---

-I'm a Biostatistician at SDBC, University of Utah, who is passionate about medical research.
-I specialize in transplanting data into actionable insights and providing state-of-the-art statistical support to researchers.
+Hello there!
+I'm Blessing, a Biostatistician at SDBC, University of Utah, with a passion for medical research.
+My journey is all about diving deep into the world of healthcare data, where I specialize in translating data into actionable insights.
+I am dedicated to providing state-of-the-art statistical support to researchers, ensuring that their projects are not just scientifically robust but also socially impactful.